 - Keep your followers-followings list realistic

 When users come into your profile, they notice the number of your followers and followings.
 Note that it’s not natural if you have a followers count the same as your followings.
 People might think that you are either a robot or obsessive about keeping them the same.
+If you ever decide to buy followers then make sure to buy real Twitter followers.

 What is more, it’s not OK if the number of your twitter followings is more than fifth as many as your followers, especially if you are a business.
 Users may suppose you are desperate to get others to follow you, and you won’t look professional to them.